stakx/DynamicProxy.AsyncInterceptor/README.md

 # AsyncInterceptor for Castle DynamicProxy

-This small library provides an abstract base class `AsyncInterceptor` for [Castle DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md) which allows you to use .NET languages' `async`/`await` facilities during interception of `await`-able methods.
+This small library provides an abstract base class `AsyncInterceptor` for [Castle DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md) which allows you to use .NET languages' `async`/`await` facilities during interception of awaitable methods.

-This is currently in draft stage.
+This is currently in draft stage, but should be usable.
+Feedback and contributions are welcome!

 ![.NET Core](https://github.com/stakx/AsyncInterceptor/workflows/.NET%20Core/badge.svg?branch=master)